Jorge Gattini

-Jorge Gattini (born 10 December 1964) is a Paraguayan agronomist and politician.
+Jorge Raúl Gattini (born 10 December 1964) is a Paraguayan agronomist and politician.

 Gattini studied agronomics at the National University of Asunción.
 Afterwards he obtained a M.Sc. in Agricultural Economics at the Kansas State University and a Master in Applied Environmental Economy at the Imperial College London.
 He is a consultant in agricultural matters.

 On 15 August 2013 he was sworn in as the Minister of Agriculture of Paraguay in the cabinet of President Horacio Cartes.